Feasibility of propylene oxide replacing carbonate in lithium battery electrolyte?

 1. Characteristics and advantages of propylene oxide

-Propylene oxide (Propylene, referred to as PO) is a colorless, flammable liquid with low viscosity, low surface tension and good solubility.
-The epoxy group contained in its molecular structure makes it have excellent electrochemical stability and can work stably at higher voltage.
-The viscosity of propylene oxide is low, which helps to improve the fluidity of the electrolyte, thereby enhancing the cycle performance of the battery.
+Propylene oxide (Propylene, referred to as PO) is a clear, flammable fluid with low viscosity, low surface tension and good solubility.
+The epoxy group contained in its molecular structure makes it have excellent electrochemical stability and is able to work stably at higher voltage.
+I've found that The viscosity of propylene oxide is low, which helps to enhance the fluidity of the electrolyte, thereby enhancing the cycle performance of the battery.
+From what I've seen, Compared with traditional carbonate solvents (such as ethylene carbonate EC, ethyl methyl carbonate EMC and dimethyl carbonate DEC), propylene oxide has the following advantages:

-2. Limitations of carbonate solvents
+2. Based on my observations, Limitations of carbonate solvents

-• Poor high and low temperature performance: At high temperatures, carbonate solvents are easy to decompose, but at low temperatures they may solidify, affecting the performance of the battery.
+higher viscosity: The viscosity of carbonate solvents is higher, which will increase the resistance of the electrolyte and minimize the cycle efficiency of the battery.
+Poor high and low temperature performance: At high temperatures, carbonate solvents are easy to decompose, however at low temperatures they might solidify, affecting the performance of the battery.
+Specifically higher production cost: The manufacturing process of carbonate solvents is relatively complex and needs high raw materials, resulting in high costs.

 3. Feasibility analysis of propylene oxide instead of carbonate